collijk/vivarium_examples/README.md

 [vivarium](https://github.com/ihmeuw/vivarium) framework.

 ## Installation Instructions
+Clone this repository with git or download the zip file from github and unzip it somewhere on your computer.

 You'll need Python 3.6+ in order to use vivarium.
-I recommend setting up your enviromnent with [conda](https://conda.io/miniconda.html) as we'll be bringing in some complicated dependencies from the scientific python stack.
+I recommend setting up your environment with [conda](https://conda.io/miniconda.html) as we'll be bringing in some complicated dependencies from the scientific python stack.
 I'll assume that's the tool you're using and that you've followed the installation guide.